 The sensor has a low-pass filter and self-cleaning capabilities.
 For any hard to shake dust, the camera also has Dust Delete Data acquisition and appending.
 The sensor records JPEG and RAW images, the latter of which can be recorded at up to 14-bit depth.
 Images can be recorded in the sRGB and Adobe RGB color space.

 In addition to offering more megapixels than its predecessor, the DIGIC 7-paired 24-megapixel sensor also has a higher native ISO setting of 25,600 compared to 12,800 on the SL1.
 There will be more information on shooting features and modes further down.

 Autofocus and Metering: Dual Pixel CMOS AF comes to the Canon SL series

 As is the case with many recent Canon cameras, the Rebel SL2 now incorporates Dual Pixel CMOS AF.
 The impressive autofocus system covers 80% of the width and height of the image sensor when using Live View.
 In other recent Canon DSLRs we’ve been impressed with the system so we expect it will also work well on the Rebel SL2.
-As is the case with the T7i and 77D, the Live View autofocus promises to be the world's fastest at 0.03 seconds with the kit lens.
+As is the case with the T7i and 77D, the Live View autofocus promises to be the world's fastest at a claimed 0.03 seconds with the kit lens.

 When shooting through the viewfinder, the SL2 relies on a 9-point autofocus system, as did the SL1.
 The center autofocus point is an AF cross-type point supporting f/5.6.
 Other autofocus points are vertical line-sensitive or horizontal line-sensitive AF points supporting f/5.6.
 The central AF point is rated to work in light levels down to -0.5 EV whereas the other eight points are rated for 0.5 EV.
 Autofocus drive modes include One-Shot AF, Predictive AI Servo AF and AI Focus AF.